junxit/us-congress-bills-112/metadata.md

 - 2012-04-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2185)
 - 2012-04-26 — The previous question was ordered pursuant to the rule. (consideration: CR H2183)
 - 2012-04-26 — UNANIMOUS CONSENT - Mr. Mike Rogers (MI) asked unanimous consent that in the engrossment of H.R.
 3523, the Clerk be authorized to make the change placed at the desk as follows: Insert "deny access to or" before "degrade" in each place it appears.
 Agreed to without objection.
+- 2012-05-07 — Received in the Senate and Read twice and referred to the Select Committee on Intelligence.